 - Donation/installation of living elements (trees, shrubs, etc.): the donation of living elements to the park system is discouraged.
 The applicant will be encouraged to make a monetary donation to Coppell Community Experiences for tree plantings in lieu of donating living elements.

 - Projects or donations will not be allowed which interfere with any future plans for the park system, whether documented or otherwise.

-- Initial Review of Application: Once applicant submits an Application containing all required information and documentation to Coppell Community Experiences, the Director of Community Experiences will review and approve (if request is for a standard memorial bench only) or forward to the Parks and Recreation Board (all other requests) for further review.
+- Initial Review of Application: Once applicant submits an Application containing all required information and documentation to Coppell Community Experiences, the Director of will review and approve (if request is for a standard memorial bench only) or forward to the Parks and Recreation Board (all other requests) for further review.
 If Board review is required, the proposal will be placed on a Parks and Recreation Board meeting agenda within the next two regularly scheduled meetings for consideration.

 - Review by the Parks and Recreation Board: The Parks and Recreation Board will review the applicant’s request and supporting documentation to determine feasibility, desirability, and compatibility of the proposal as it relates to the current and future vision and planning of the parks and recreation system.
 The Parks and Recreation Board may recommend approving placement of the proposed project; it may request additional information on the proposal; or it may deny placement of the proposed project or donation.